Background independence: String theory

 String theory is usually formulated with perturbation theory around a fixed background.
 While it is possible that the theory defined this way is locally background-invariant, if so, it is not manifest, and it is not clear what the exact meaning is.
 One attempt to formulate string theory in a manifestly background-independent fashion is string field theory, but little progress has been made in understanding it.

 Another approach is the conjectured, but yet unproven AdS/CFT duality, which is believed to provide a full, non-perturbative definition of string theory in spacetimes with anti-de Sitter asymptotics.
 If so, this could describe a kind of superselection sector of the putative background-independent theory.
-But it would be still restricted to anti-de Sitter space asymptotics, which disagrees with the current observations of our Universe.
+But it would still be restricted to anti-de Sitter space asymptotics, which disagrees with the current observations of our Universe.
 A full non-perturbative definition of the theory in arbitrary spacetime backgrounds is still lacking.

 Topology change is an established process in string theory.

 Loop quantum gravity

-A very different approach to quantum gravity called loop quantum gravity is fully non-perturbative and manifestly background-independent: geometric quantities, such as area, are predicted without reference to a background metric or asymptotics (e.g. no need for a background metric or an anti-de Sitter asymptotics), only a given topology.
+A very different approach to quantum gravity called loop quantum gravity is fully non-perturbative and manifestly background-independent: geometric quantities, such as area, are predicted without reference to a background metric or asymptotics (e.g. no need for a background metric or anti-de Sitter asymptotics), only a given topology.